syash7202/Javascript/readme.md

 for(let i =0; i<10; i++){
 console.log(i);
 }
-console.log(i); // is invalid and gives error bcz though i is declared inside fuction abcd but it will be valid only inside the following braces.
+console.log(i); // is invalid and gives error bcz though i is declared inside function abcd but it will be valid only inside the following braces.
 }
 ```

 ## Window Object

-**Many features aren't available in JS but we can use them as JS extracts them from the window and thus these are known as window object.**
+**Many features aren't available in JS but we can use them as JS extracts them from the window and thus these are known as window objects.**

-**This is one of the main issue and reason why let was introduced as var adds iteself into window object and thus exposes the date which can lead to breaches.**
+**This is one of the main issues and reasons why let was introduced as var adds itself into the window object and thus exposes the data which can lead to breaches.**

 ## Hoisting